sumitcodingin/RISCV_ASSEMBLER/README.md

 ### SUMIT SHARMA

 *Entry No:* 2023CSB1165
- SUMIT is Responsible for overall project management and integration of various components.
+ SUMIT is Specializes in software development with expertise in C++.
+Worked on instruction set architecture and ensuring accurate translation of assembly instructions into machine code.

 ### Ayush Sonika

 *Entry No:* 2023CSB1107
-AYUSH is Specializes in software development with expertise in C++.
-Focused on implementing parsing and code generation modules.
+AYUSH is  Responsible for overall project management and integration of various components.and Focused on implementing parsing and code generation modules.

-### Brajesh Khokad

-*Entry No:* 2023CSB1111
-BRAJESH is Expert in assembly languages and compiler design.
-Worked on instruction set architecture and ensuring accurate translation of assembly instructions into machine code.

 ---